Gyantse

+History

+In 1904, the British expedition to Tibet reached Gyantse on 11 April.
+The town's garrison had already fled, and the expedition's members entered the town bloodlessly through the front gates, which were opened for them, and occupied Gyantse.
+After the town was occupied, several British officers visited the Palcho Monastery and seized several statues and scrolls.
+During the occupation, the town's inhabitants continued to go about their business, and the expedition's medical officer, Herbert James Walton, attended to their medical needs, including performing several operations to correct the common problem of cleft palates.
+The expedition's officers spent time exploring the town and carrying out fishing or hunting trips in the surrounding countryside.
+Eventually, the expedition concluded a treaty with the Tibetan authorities, which stipulated that a British trade agent and garrison would be stationed at Gyantse.

+In 1919, Sir Walter Buchanan, a member of the Royal Geographical Society, travelled into the Chumbi Valley and visited the British garrison at Gyantse, describing it as "small" and noting that it consisted primarily of Indian troops.
+During the reign of the 13th Dalai Lama, a military academy was established by the British in Gyantse to train Tibetan Army officers.
+During World War II, the British continued to maintain a garrison in Gyantse, though it was eventually disbanded by 1947.

 Location

 The town is strategically located in the Nyang Chu valley on the ancient trade routes from the Chumbi Valley, Yatung and Sikkim, which met here.
 From Gyantse, routes led to Shigatse downstream and also over the Kora La (Pass) to Central Tibet.
 The fortress (constructed in 1390) guarded the southern approaches to the Yarlung Tsangpo Valley and Lhasa.
 The town was surrounded by a wall 3 km long.

 Demographics

 In 1952, Gyantse had a population of perhaps 8,000 people, about the same as in 2008.
 It is 3,977 meters (13,050 ft) above sea level, and is located 254 km southwest of Lhasa in the fertile plain of the Nyang river valley and on a side branch of the Friendship Highway, which connects Kathmandu, Nepal to Lhasa.
 Gyantse was the third largest city in Tibet before being overtaken by Qamdo.